kubescape/kubescape/cmd/image/README.md

 ## Example

+We will demonstrate how to use the scan command with an example of [nginx](https://www.nginx.com/) image.

+### Steps

-1. In a seperate terminal, run the `kubescape scan` command:
+1. In a terminal, run the `kubescape image scan` command:

     ```bash
     sudo kubescape image scan nginx:1.22